 Our answers to this puzzle often begin by emphasizing that democratic decision-making is essentially about compromise.
 Majority rule acknowledges our basic equality by publicly affirming the worth of each citizen’s viewpoint.
 It privileges no single individual’s claim to knowledge or expertise.
 It grants each citizen the greatest share of political power possible that remains compatible with people’s basic parity.
 From there, explanations begin to diverge.

 Regardless of the particulars, each of these accounts makes a virtue of reciprocity; individual freedom must be balanced against the equally legitimate claims to liberty by one’s fellows.
-Refusing to acknowledge this binding force usurps others’ right to equal discretion in shaping our shared world and thus violates our moral commitment to the fundamental equality of people.
+When we refuse to acknowledge this, we usurp others’ right to equal discretion in shaping our shared world and thus violate our moral commitment to the fundamental equality of people.